awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-manually.md

    ```
    Send-SSMAutomationSignal `
        -AutomationExecutionId 27ba8174-59ae-4e13-8626-0123456789ab `
        -SignalType StartStep
        -Payload @{"StepName"="stopInstances"}
    ```

 ------

    There is no output if the command succeeds\.

-1. Run the following command to retrieve the status of each step execution in the Automation workflow\.
+1. Run the following command to retrieve the status of each step execution in the automation\.

 ------
 #### [ Linux ]

    ```
    aws ssm describe-automation-step-executions \
        --automation-execution-id ba9cd881-1b36-4d31-a698-0123456789ab
    ```

 ------